Financing a PLNU Education

 The Yellow Ribbon Program

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 Point Loma Nazarene University will match up to $10,000 of remaining tuition charged after the primary Chapter 33 tuition benefit has been certified and verified by the VA.
 Amounts and number of grants are dependent on available funds for each academic year and are not guaranteed to applicants until the final budget is approved by the Board of Directors.
 Decisions will be made in writing to the eligible students.
-Students offered a Yellow Ribbon Program Grant may not be eligible for institutional need-based aid.
+Students offered a Yellow Ribbon Program Grant will not be eligible for the Point Loma Forward Grant.

 Only individuals entitled to the maximum benefit rate (based on service requirements) may receive this funding.
 Therefore, a student may be eligible if: